Minecraft-Classic-Server-Archive/Thirty/README.md

 See [the wiki](https://dev.firestick.games/sean/thirty/-/wikis/home) for documentation.

-## Things that need doing

-- Player and IP banning
-- WebSocket proxy support
-- Some sort of permissions system
-- Extensibility

 ## Building

 Thirty requires [Meson](https://mesonbuild.com/) to generate build files, which in most cases will be for `ninja`.